 If you’re still smoking when you fall pregnant, it’s not too late – just quit as soon as you can in the first 3 months.
 For help quitting, contact Quitline on 13 7848.

 Drinking: Even drinking just a little can delay conception.
-Heavy drinking – more than 7 drinks a week – is more likely to contribute to fertility problems, and it reduces your chance of having a healthy baby.
+Heavy drinking – more than 7 drinks a week or more than 3 on one occasion – is more likely to contribute to fertility problems, and it reduces your chance of having a healthy baby.
 It’s also a good idea to limit caffeine before you try to conceive.

 Medicines: Your doctor will let you know if it’s OK to keep taking your medicines and any vitamins or supplements while you’re trying to conceive.
-Medicines that can affect your fertility include pain killers that contain opiates as well as medicines to treat depression and anxiety.
+Medicines that can affect your fertility include pain relief medication that contains opiates as well as medicines to treat depression and anxiety.
 Cancer treatments like chemotherapy and radiotherapy can also affect your fertility.
 But don’t stop taking any medicines without your doctor’s advice.

 Drugs: Avoid all recreational drugs like cocaine, heroin, ecstasy and marijuana, as these can lead to permanent fertility problems.